What Does Home Insurance Cost in Washington State in 2026?

 Earthquake Insurance: Is the Cascadia Subduction Zone Worth the Extra Premium?

 This is the most important coverage decision Washington homeowners face.
-Standard homeowners insurance does not cover earthquake damage — not a single dollar.
+Standard homeowners insurance does not cover earthquake damage, not a single dollar.
 To be protected, you must purchase a separate earthquake insurance policy or endorsement.
+Our full earthquake insurance guide walks through the decision in more detail.

 The Cascadia Subduction Zone is a 700-mile offshore fault where the Juan de Fuca plate slides beneath North America.
-Scientists estimate it could produce a magnitude 9.0+ earthquake — comparable to Japan's devastating 2011 Tōhoku quake.
-Western Washington, including Seattle and Tacoma, faces the highest risk due to proximity to this fault and soft soils in low-lying areas.
+Scientists estimate roughly a 37% probability of a magnitude 8.0+ Cascadia earthquake within the next 50 years, and the 2001 Nisqually earthquake (6.8) caused an estimated $2 billion in damage to the Seattle-Tacoma area.
+Western Washington, including Seattle and Tacoma, faces the highest risk due to proximity to the fault and soft, liquefaction-prone soils in low-lying areas.

 Is it worth it?
-For most homeowners in western Washington — especially those who couldn't absorb a $100,000+ repair bill — earthquake coverage is a wise investment.
-Retrofitting your home (foundation bolting typically costs $3,000–$7,000) can also lower your earthquake premium by 20–30%.
+For most homeowners in western Washington, especially those who couldn't absorb a $100,000+ repair bill, earthquake coverage is a wise investment.
+Retrofitting your home (foundation bolting typically costs $3,000 to $7,000) can also lower your earthquake premium meaningfully.

 Water Damage: What's Covered and What Isn't